 Tiko Schep Unravels Business Processes for Better Development Results

-In today’s installment of our rapid developer profile series, we’re featuring Tiko Schep, Consultant at Magnus.
+In today’s maker profile, we’re featuring Tiko Schep, Consultant at Magnus.
 Hear why he likes to focus on understanding the business problem and dissecting the relevant processes before digging into development.

 1. What is your education and professional background?
 Did you have any experience in development prior to working in Mendix?